Hagai-Arzi/active_record-any_links/README.md

 # AnyLinks

-AnyLinks is an ActiveRecord extension which enables simple linking any model to any other model, using a single line statement and a single table.
+AnyLinks is an ActiveRecord extension which enables simple linking any model to any other model.

+It requires a single table holding the connection of all types, and a single statement for each linked model.
+No pass-through model required.

+The links can be many-to-many or one-to-many, and can link also any model to itself, with bidirectional connection.

 It is a simple-to-use extension to the polymorphic schema, but without the complexity and with much more capabilities.